EC528-Fall-2023/ChRIS/README.md

 - Will have access to a user friendly interface with optional access to raw system logs

 ### Standard users
-- Simple use-cases for non-expert users
+- Simple use-cases for non-expert users (e.g. medical researchers or personnel) to easily monitor the performance of their individual plugins
 - Be able to schedule their jobs more efficiently through an easy-to-use, interactive interface separate from the expert user interface
-- (Stretch goal) Implement an automated alert system that is able to be parsed automatically for errors and error rates to inform system administrators to better understand system problems as they are happening and fix those problems in real time
-- (Stretch goal) A user-friendly dashboard that gives a simple front-end display for Observability metrics to be used by non-expert users (i.e. researchers or medical personnel) in the ChRIS UI.
-Metrics for end users would be for monitoring and measuring the performance of their own plugins for better understanding of things like how much RAM or CPUs their task requires.

 ## 3. Scope and Features of the Project

 ChRIS is already a functional container scheduler used for performing data analytics tasks for medical professions.
 However, the system currently does not have automated observability procedures tied to the ChRIS platform which can be used to view internal statistics and performance.
-Our scope will be not to improve the ChRIS system but to utilize ChRIS using Openshift and to provide easy to use observability tools using a software stack.
-The scope consists of two parts: Implementation of ChRIS with scripts for boot with Openshift, and research and implementation of an easy to boot observability software stack
+Our scope will be not to improve the ChRIS system, but to utilize ChRIS using Openshift and to provide easy-to-use observability tools using a software stack.
+The scope consists of two parts: Implementation of ChRIS with scripts for boot with Openshift, and research and implementation of an easy to boot observability software stack with a user interface.

 The primary objectives of the project include:
 - Deploying ChRIS on the New England Research Cloud (NERC) to make ChRIS function using Kubernetes and OpenShift